vikhola/vikhola/docs/guides/errors.md

 });
 ```

-Exceptions can define a `status` and a `response` props that will be assigned to the response by the error handler.
+Exceptions can define a `status` and a `content` props that will be assigned to the response by the error handler.
 The status property specifies the `statusCode` of the response.

 ```js
 server.get('/', function() {